There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) describe the principles and goals of occlusal rehabilitation and describe the clinical procedures to achieve it; (2) describe oral parafunctions and their management; (3) describe the types of dental implants, the clinical and technical steps required for placement and their integration within the dental treatment; (4) use clinical and therapeutic methods to formulate proper treatment planning for restoring oral functions; (5) undertake a clinical, laboratory or public health research project and produce relevant documentation required for its assessment; (6) display professional behaviour in the educational and clinical settings,; (7) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (8) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (9) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.
+Students are able to (1) describe the principles and goals of occlusal rehabilitation and describe the clinical procedures to achieve it; (2) describe oral parafunctions and their management; (3) describe the types of dental implants, the clinical and technical steps required for placement and their integration within the dental treatment; (4) use clinical and therapeutic methods to formulate proper treatment planning for restoring oral functions; (5) undertake a clinical, laboratory or public health research project and produce the relevant documentation required for its assessment; (6) display professional behaviour in the educational and clinical settings,; (7) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (8) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (9) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.